Calabi-Yau structures on topological Fukaya categories

+\begin{remark} It is presumably possible to give a proof of Theorem \ref{thm: mush cy} without appeal to arborealization.
+A hint in this direction is the result \cite[Prop.
+8.4.14]{KS} that $\D'_{T^*M} \mu hom(F, G) \cong \mu hom(G, F) \otimes \pi_M^* \omega_M$: if $M$ is orientable, this looks like a verification that some candidate orientation on a \textsc{csc} space is nondegenerate.
+Likely the orientation in question can be extracted from \cite{KS-hochschild}: one would have to understand how the notion of microlocal Hochschild homology introduced there is related to the sheafified Hochschild homology of $\mu \Sh_\Lambda^{pp}$ (and how the cyclic structures behave).

+Possibly similar ideas could also be used to construct the corresponding orientation on the \textsc{ccc} space, though note $\mu \Sh_\Lambda^c$ is {\em not} generally locally saturated, so one would have directly check the conditions of Definition \ref{def:cccCY}; the approach via arborealization avoids this (ultimately by appeal to Theorem \ref{thm:checkOnProper}). \end{remark}

-\subsubsection{Immersed front projections}
+\subsection{Immersed front projections}

+Here we give a more hands-on construction of orientations in a very special case, which nevertheless suffices to treat the examples we present in the following section.
 We say that a Legendrian $\Lambda \subset T^\infty M$ has an immersed front projection when the projection $\Lambda \to M$ is an immersion.
-In this case, there is a natural identification of the Kashiwara-Schapira sheaf with the category of local systems on $\Lambda$, i.e., $\mu loc(\Lambda) = loc(\Lambda)$.
+In this case, there is a natural identification of the Kashiwara-Schapira sheaf with the category of local systems on $\Lambda$, i.e., $\mu\Sh_\Lambda = \cL oc_\Lambda$.
 For this result in the embedded case, see \cite[Chap.
 4]{KS}; the immersed case is no different, an explicit discussion can be found in \cite{STW}.

 We say that the front projection has {\em normal crossings} when it is locally diffeomorphic to a union of coordinate hyperplanes.